 The order of the operators to be evaluated in an expression is determined by the Precedence of Operator.
-Operations can be evaluated from left to right and right to left.
+Operations can be evaluated from left to right or right to left.

-The precedence of the operators and it’s direction of evaluation are shown in the table below.
+The precedence of the operators and the direction of evaluation are shown in the table below.